Pell Grants

-The federal government's Pell Grant program has earned a good reputation among financial aid seekers over the years.
-The maxium amount of money awarded to an individual in the 2004-5 scool year is $4,050.
+The federal government’s Pell Grant program has earned a good reputation among financial aid seekers over the years.
+The maximum amount of money awarded to individuals in recent school years is $5,920.
 This program, unlike some of the other federal financial aid programs, also guarantees funds to every student who qualifies.

 Key Characteristics: